Ice Cream Sandies

 I actually like to take my ice cream out and stir it every hour or so just to make sure large ice crystals aren’t forming in the ice cream.

-I’m not going to go into a huge amount of detail on the chocolate chip cookies that I made for this.
+I’m not going to go into a huge amount of detail on the chocolate chip cookies that I made for these Chocolate Chip Ice Cream Sandwiches.
 I used the same recipe that I used for my pretzel chocolate chip cookies.
 You can also check out the printed version of this recipe for thorough instructions.

 Instead of making 18 huge cookies though, I made about 48 smaller cookies.